 Still with me?

 Like we did with the first qualifying round, we’ll break the second qualifying round into three parts.
-(Click here for Part 1) The club listed first plays host to the first leg.
+(Click here for Part 1 and Part 3) The club listed first plays host to the first leg.
 This is also the first round where the “famous” clubs starts showing up – even in Europa League – so there will definitely be some noteworthy clubs on the list.

 Again, you can check here to see how all the new clubs qualified for Europa League.
 And away we go…

 AEK Larnaca scored minimal goals in the first qualifying round, but it was enough to win, defeating Petrocub Hîncești 2-0 on aggregate after a couple of 1-0 wins.
 The Cypriot club is hoping to improve on last season’s appearance in the group stage, reaching that stage for the second time this decade and finishing a distant third behind Bayer Leverkusen and Zürich.

 Levksi Sofia did one better in each leg last round, defeating Ružomberok 4-0 on aggregate after two 2-0 victories.
 For only the third time in their last seven Europa League appearances, Levski has managed to win a round in the tournament, and another win would result in their first trip to the third qualifying round since they entered the tournament at that stage in 2011-12.

 After opening their first qualifying match with a 0-0 draw against Gibralter in leg one, Legia Warsaw used the home field advantage to dominate the second leg, winning 3-0 to advance the the second qualifying round.
 This is the first season since 2015-16 that Legia Warsaw is beginning European competition in Europa League, but also the first time since that season that they’ve won a round in Europa League.
 Not that they haven’t found some success in Champions League, where they played in the group stage as recently as 2016-17.